 5. Setting the goals:

-Next are the objectives and goals that you wish to attain through the plan.
+Next, are the objectives and goals that you wish to attain through the plan.
 Outline transparently what you anticipate the plan to do.
-Ensure it is unambiguous, in order to make it easy to assess the actual execution of the plan in comparison to your initial hopes.
+Ensure it is unambiguous, to make it easy to assess the actual execution of the plan in comparison to your initial hopes.

 6. Situation assessment: